Chance to challenge 2020 census numbers is ending, with funding for states and cities at stake - The Boston Globe

 Advertisement

-"This final action ensures that all of Brookhaven’s residents were indeed counted as our own,” Brookhaven Mayor John Ernst said two weeks ago after receiving a letter from Census Bureau Director Robert Santos confirming the numbers were being revised.
+“This final action ensures that all of Brookhaven’s residents were indeed counted as our own,” Mayor John Ernst of Brookhaven said two weeks ago after receiving a letter from Census Bureau director Robert Santos confirming the numbers were being revised.

 Dozens of other cities like Las Vegas still have their cases pending.
 Officials in Nevada’s largest city, with more than 656,000 residents, believe the census missed two homeless shelters with under 1,000 residents during the count.